 Negotiation is often the simplest way to resolve a dispute.
 First, read these tips for successful negotiation, and fill out the included Negotiation Preparation Worksheet.

 Decide what you want to say, and some possible resolutions.
-Then log in to your dispute.
+Then login to your CRT Account .
 Once your dispute is in the Negotiation phase, you’ll have access to the “Messages” tab, where you can start a conversation with the other party — just like a private chat room.